Get the Glossary

 • Don’t shy away from screentime.
 It’s not a reasonable expectation that you’ll actively care for kids every second of every day.
 Give yourself a break and let your children get wrapped up in their favorite movie or television show for a bit (bonus if it’s educational).
 You’ll all benefit from some low-key, hands-off activities that keep kids busy.
 Mr. Rogers Neighborhood, Snoopy in Space, Pete the Cat, and Sesame Street are all popular choices.

-If you’re still struggling to perform double-duty as a parent and professional, don’t worry.
-We’re all trying to get through this challenging time, and sometimes we’ll need to rely on what’s easiest to get through the day.
+If you’re still struggling to perform double duty as a parent and professional, don’t worry.
+Sometimes we’ll need to rely on what’s easiest to get through the day.

 Keeping a tight(ish) schedule

 Many schools of thought support the idea of maintaining a regular schedule for children (and adults).
-A consistent routine can provide some much-needed structure during times like these.
-It can also help maintain stable moods, improve one’s ability to interact and build relationships with others, and develop a sense of responsibility.
+A consistent routine can provide some much-needed structure, and it can also help maintain stable moods, improve one’s ability to interact and build relationships with others, and develop a sense of responsibility.
 And when kids are following their schedules, parents are better able to keep theirs!

 • Create your own family schedule.
 A schedule that’s unique to your own family’s needs will work much better than a generic one.
 But don’t be afraid to use any examples you find — they’ll give you a framework you can then adjust to your needs.
 This widely shared block example provides a great base for structuring the day.